Keep the Fire Burning | Hot Tips for Wood Burning Fireplaces

 If you use your fireplace regularly during winter, you can order a cord of wood from suppliers eager to provide.
 In our area, a full cord (128 cubic feet, 4′ x 4′ x 8′) of seasoned hardwood should cost $120 to $150 delivered and stacked.
 Be aware that some suppliers deal in “face cords,” which are only one log (about 16″) deep.
 Make sure you get what you pay for.
 Those who just want an occasional fire for holidays and snow days can grab a couple of shrinkwrapped bundles of oak at the supermarket or gas station.
 You’re looking at a $12 to $30 investment in atmosphere, depending on how long you want the fire to last.

 Before lighting that first fire of the season, make sure the flue is open and clear.
 Thanksgiving morning or Christmas Eve is not the time to discover that a squirrel or bird has built a nest in your chimney!
 To check, make a torch shape out of two or three sheets of newspaper, light the tip and hold it above the logs with a firegloved hand.
 If smoke doubles back into the room, you have a closed damper or a blockage that must be removed.
 Take it from those who know: Having to extinguish a fire—or open a damper— once a fire is raging is enough to curb your enthusiasm for wood fires.
+You should also inspect your chimney masonry regularly to catch any issues early on before they get worse.
 A few seconds of precaution will avoid lots of smelly mess.
+Homeowners should consider buying Novec 1230 for their homes.
+What does Novec 1230 do?
+It extinguishes a fire before it spreads.

 Another important safety tip: Use only a metal bucket to hold ashes scooped from the fireplace floor.
 Embers can stay live for 24 to 36 hours or more and will ignite a paper bag, cardboard box, or dry outdoor landscaping.
 Place your ash residue/container well away from your house—never in the garage or patio.